 To decipher the true importance of the title we must first use our little noggings to delineate exactly what the poem by Frost means.

-Now I shan’t bore you with lengthy poetry analysis, rather I shall bore you with a short bit of poetry analysis: Once upon a time some scientists (in particular Harlow Shapley whom Frost asked about this) believed that the world would either freeze after the sun burnt out, or go up in flames as its molten core consumed it.
+Now I shan’t bore you with lengthy poetry analysis, rather I shall bore you with a short bit of poetry analysis: Once upon a time some scientists (in particular Harlow Shapley whom Frost asked about this) believed that the world would either freeze when the earth veered away from the sun, or go up in flames as its loving parent star became a red giant.
 Yes, scientists have always been an optimistic lot.
 These two existential threats are, in the poem, equated instead with two human emotions: Desire and hatred (for fire and ice respectively).
 Thus the idea is that the threat at greatest danger of destroying humanity is not an external one, but rather based in our own ridiculously flawed humanity.

 And this symbolism isn’t lost on our indomidable author.
 In an interview with Adria’s News he says “Fire is love, fire is passion, fire is sexual ardor and all of these things.
 Ice is betrayal, ice is revenge, ice is… you know, that kind of cold inhumanity and all that stuff is being played out in the books.”

 It is this which should be our basis for looking at the title and how it interweaves with the story, our Virgil to lead us through this infernal article.
 Ice represents cold inhumanity and revenge, fire represents passion and desire.
 And mayhaps also what they cause…

 Most obviously the title refers to the two main magical plots surrounding Westeros: The White Walkers and the dragons.
 But this goes beyond a mere bit of serendipity.